-All public functions in the libcurl interface are prefixed with 'curl' (with a lowercase c).
-You can find other functions in the library source code, but other prefixes indicate that the functions are private and may change without further notice in the next release.
+All public functions in the library source code, but other prefixes indicate that the functions are private and may change without further notice in the next release.

 Only use documented functions and functionality!

 PORTABILITY

 libcurl works exactly the same, on any of the platforms it compiles and builds on.